Old Lace (comics): Gertrude

 Gert discovered that she had a telepathic bond to Old Lace when the dinosaur halted from attacking the Runaways because Gert yelled out "NO!" in fear.
 In one of the Runaways' early encounters with the Pride, Gert also discovered she had an empathic bond to Old Lace when she experienced the same pain Old Lace felt.
 Gert's telepathic bond to Old Lace allowed her to directly communicate with the dinosaur and command it to do anything she wished.
 The bond worked both ways, enabling Old Lace to transfer her thoughts directly to Gert, but Old Lace could not give commands to Gert in the same fashion.
 Old Lace was unconditionally loyal to Gert, even to the point of fighting against the team; Old Lace once lashed out at Nico without Gert's orders when Gert and Nico had their brief falling out.
 Gert and Old Lace's empathic bond allows them to share more than just thoughts, but physical pain as well.
 If Gertrude were to be hurt, Old Lace would feel the pain and vice versa.
 This is the reason why in Runaways (vol. 2) #7, Gert refuses to fight Swarm because she is allergic to bee stings and posits that even one sting on her could end the both of them.

 Chase

 At the moment of Gertrude's death, she transfers her psychic link with Old Lace to her boyfriend Chase.
 From this moment, Old Lace becomes loyal to Chase.
-Chase uses Old Lace much more aggressively then Gertrude did, ordering her to rip an enemy's throat out.
+Chase uses Old Lace much more aggressively than Gertrude did, ordering her to rip an enemy's throat out.
 However, Old Lace does not follow Chase's order quite as well as she followed those of Gert.
 Old Lace sometimes protests and Chase has to remind her that he is in charge of her now.
 Just as with Gertrude, the psychic link with Chase shares the same disadvantage in that if either is injured, they will both share the pain.